tbrlpld/laces/README.md

 Django components that know how to render themselves.

 Laces components provide a simple way to combine data (in the form of Python objects) with the Django templates that are meant to render that data.
-The benefit of this combination is that the components can be used in other templates without having to worry about passing the right context variables to the template.
+The components can then be simply rendered in any other template using the `{% component %}` template tag.
+That parent template does not need to know anything about the component's template or data.
+No need to receive, filter, restructure or pass any data to the component's template.
-Template and data are tied together 😅 and they can be passed around together.
+Template and data are tied together (sorry, not sorry 😅) in the component, and they can be passed around together.
 This becomes especially useful when components are nested — it allows us to avoid building the same nested structure twice (once in the data and again in the templates).

 Working with objects that know how to render themselves as HTML elements is a common pattern found in complex Django applications, such as the [Wagtail](https://github.com/wagtail/wagtail) admin interface.